 The Freight and Goods Transportation System (FGTS) is a Washington-specific freight designation system, which classifies the state’s freight corridors by modes based on annual freight tonnage moved through truck, rail and waterway freight corridors.
 The FGTS designation is updated every two years to meet state legislative requirements, establish funding eligibility for Freight Mobility Strategic Investment Board grants, support transportation planning processes and inform freight investment decisions.

-The 2021 FGTS Update (PDF 4.6MB), published in December 2021 focuses on two objectives: enhancing consistency and improving data accessibility.
-Pre-COVID data is used in this update to classify freight corridors.
+The 2021 FGTS Update (PDF 4.6MB) focuses on two objectives: enhancing consistency and improving data accessibility.
+Pre-COVID data is used in this December 2021 update to classify freight corridors.
 The online map of FGTS corridors provides a visual understanding of state corridor designations.

 2021 Washington Truck Parking Workshop